KellyNzale/user_management/README.md

 # User Management System - Final Project
+# User Management System

+Welcome to my user management system project.
+This project is my user management system built for the NJIT final assignment.

+...

 ## Overview
 This project is a robust User Management System built with FastAPI and Docker.